Ballerina Feet Damage

 Long-term Effects on Feet

-Continuous ballet training can cause the feet to change shape or become deformed over time, often called ‘ballerina’s feet.’
+Continuous ballet training can cause the feet to change shape or become deformed over time, often called ‘ballet dancer’s feet.’
 This transformation includes pronounced arches and dry, cracked soles.
 Such changes are not just cosmetic; they can lead to chronic foot problems that affect a dancer’s performance and quality of life.

 Recognizing the potential long-term consequences of dancing ballet is vital for anyone involved in ballet.